 Here’s the good news: you don’t have to live with embarrassment or bedwetting.
 When you treat the underlying conditions of bedwetting you can find light at the end of the tunnel.

 In this article, you will learn about the role stress plays in adult bedwetting.
-You will also learn how to utilize techniques, like those included in Declutter Your Mind, to de-stress.
 When you have a clear idea of what it means to declutter your mind, you can eliminate a lot of the anxiety-inducing stimuli from your life.